pnsaeta/p064/docs/DE-PDE-II.md

 ## Laplace's Equation

-Laplace's equation
+Laplace’s equation
 \begin{equation}\label{eq:Laplace}
   \laplacian V = \pdv[2]{V}{x} + \pdv[2]{V}{y} + \pdv[2]{V}{z} = 0
 \end{equation}
-describes the electrostatic potential in a charge-free region of space.
-It also describes the steady-state temperature distribution in a region of space that lacks sources or sinks.
+describes the electrostatic potential $$V$$ in a charge-free region of space.
+It also describes the steady-state temperature distribution in a region of space that lacks sources or sinks (if we substitute $$T$$ for $$V$$).
 If that region has rectangular boundaries, then the natural approach to solving it is to look for separated-variable solutions of the form
 \\[
     V = X(x) Y(y) Z(z)
 \\]